Carbon-izer Presents Northwest Freeway (Outer Belt)

 This CarMax location was built in 2000, joining several others in the Houston area.

-Northwest Hyundai / 19300 Northwest Freeway
+19300 Northwest Freeway

-One of the oldest dealerships in the area, dating back to April 1986 when it opened as Leo Jarnigan Hyundai.
+Now abandoned, the former location of Northwest Hyundai was one of the oldest dealerships in the area, dating back to April 1986 when it opened as Leo Jarnigan Hyundai.
 By its one-year anniversary it was under new ownership (Rick Case Hyundai).
 In early 1995, it became Hub Buick Company (which kept the phone number) at had been at the corner of Westheimer and Kirby many years ago.
 It did still have Hyundai vehicles (at least as of 1996) and by 1999 was known as Hub Buick-Hyundai, which advertised separately in the newspapers (Hub Buick and Hub Hyundai).
 By September 2005, it was known as Hub Buick Hyundai Mitsubishi (another location off of Katy Freeway was just a Hyundai dealership).
 Sometime around 2008-2009, the Buick name was finally dropped, and after the Mitsubishi line was dropped, around 2022 it became Northwest Hyundai.

 SPX Flow Technology / 19191 Hempstead Highway